conorwalker/covid19/README.md

 To run the pipeline:
 sh run_pipeline.sh

-This will retrieve the latest "current_illumina.txt" and "current_metadata.txt" files from https://raw.githubusercontent.com/galaxyproject/SARS-CoV-2/master/genomics/4-Variation/

 Two sets of QC'd FASTQ, bam, vcf and cf files are produced, according to two sets of filtering criteria:

 Standard filtering: